 WHAT WE DO

-We fulfill our mission by partnering with Charter schools and community organizations in Arizona to start and develop jazz programs, also create jazz festivals to bring attention to this cause.
-We are passionate about our belief that every child in Arizona has the right to a high quality music education.
-We teach jazz because it is rooted in improvisation which maximizes students’ creativity and self expression.
+We fulfill our mission by partnering with Charter schools and community organizations in Arizona to create and develop jazz programs and produce jazz festivals to bring attention to this cause.
+We are passionate about our belief that every child in Arizona has the right to high-quality music education.
+We teach jazz because it is rooted in improvisation, which maximizes students’ creativity and self-expression.
 We believe jazz has the power to transform students’ lives intellectually, emotionally, and socially.
-Because jazz is a language we teach the next generation of jazz musicians to listen, express, and create.
+Because jazz is a language, we teach the next generation of jazz musicians to listen, express, and create.

 Uniting Arizona Around International Jazz Day

 Since 2011, our Founder and Executive Director William “Doc” Jones has tenaciously and passionately united the State of Arizona around International jazz Day (April 30), an international day officially designated by the United Nations Educational, Science and Cultural Organization to highlight jazz and its role in uniting people around globe.
 Doc’s efforts led to the first official “International Jazz Day AZ Festival” at CityScape in Phoenix on April 30, 2011.
 Since then, festivals have expanded to include Scottsdale, Mesa, and an annual “Jazz at Lunch” on the lawn at Arizona State Capitol.
 In 2017, Governor Doug Ducey declared April as “Arizona Jazz Appreciation Month” giving credence to Doc’s efforts, and opening the door for future growth and success.